 Paul asked the Galatians,

 Does He who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith?Galatians 4:5

 Christ redeemed us from the curse of the law, having become a curse for us-for it is written, ‘Cursed be everyone who hangs on a tree’ – that in Christ Jesus the blessing of Abraham might come upon the Gentiles, that we might receive the promise of the Spirit through faith.Galatians 3:13-14

 The key to appropriating what God has clearly promised us in Jesus Christ is given in the following incredible verses.

 And Jesus answered them, ‘Have faith in God.
 Truly, I say to you, whoever says to this mountain, ‘Be taken up and cast into the sea’, and does not doubt in his heart, but believes that what He says will come to pass, it will be done for him.
 Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.’Mark 11:22-24

 And this is the confidence which we have in him, that if we ask anything according to his will He hears us.
-And if we know that He hears us in whatever we ask, we know that we have obtained the requests made of him.”
-(I John 5:14-15
+And if we know that He hears us in whatever we ask, we know that we have obtained the requests made of him.1 John 5:14-15

 These promises give us the confidence to ask for and in faith receive the infilling of the Holy Spirit.
 We know that it is God’s will and intention that we are made useful in his kingdom and equipped to witness to Jesus Christ.